microsoft/glTF-Toolkit/WindowsMRAssetConverter/README.md

 - `-compatibility-mode <on | off>`
   - **Default:** `on`
   - Generates assets that are also compatible with versions of Windows 10 older than the Spring Creators Update (version 1803).
   - Enabling compatibility mode results in assets with a larger file size.
-If your app is compatible with Windows 10 1803+ only, it is recommended to set `-compatibility-mode off`
+If your app is compatible with Windows 10 1803+ only, it is recommended to set `-compatibility-mode off`.
   - This setting does not have any effect on the Holographic platform.

 - `-lod <path to each lower LOD asset in descending order of quality>`